folio-org/docs/content/en/docs/Users/_index.md

 Occasionally, patrons may tell libraries that they have returned items that are still listed as checked out to them.
 The library has the option to mark the item as “claim returned.”
 This will place any associated fines in a suspended state while libraries can carry out workflows to search for the item on their shelves.

 To mark an item claim returned:
+1. In the user record pane, expand the **Loans** accordion if needed.
-1. Use the check boxes on the left to select the appropriate loan(s).
+2. Use the check boxes on the left of the **Loans** window to select the appropriate loan(s).
-2. From the buttons at the top of the list, click **Claim returned**.
+3. Click the **Claim returned** button located in the top right corner of the **Loans** window.
-3. In the pop-up window that appears, enter additional information about the patron’s claim (required).
+4. In the pop-up window that appears, enter additional information about the patron’s claim
-4. Click **Confirm**.
+5. Click **Confirm**.

 The loan will remain in the patron’s list of open loans, but the item status will show that the item is claimed returned.

-If the library can’t locate the claimed returned item, it will need to decide whether to bill the patron for the item or mark the item missing without charging fines.
+If the library cannot locate the claimed returned item, it will need to decide whether to bill the patron for the item or mark the item missing without charging fines.
 In FOLIO, this action is referred to as resolving a claim.

 To resolve a claim on an item:
 1. Click the appropriate loan to open the *Loan details* window.